apache/skywalking-terraform/README.md

 # Terraform

+**Notice, Terraform had changed the LICENSE of Terraform from MPL 2.0 to BSL/BUSL 1.1 since its 1.5.6 release.
+We don't have hard-dependencies on Terraform.**

+**OpenTF Foundation announced to maintain the MPL 2.0 based fork of Terraform.
+Read their [announcement](https://opentf.org/announcement) and [website](https://opentf.org/) for more details.**

+**All Terraform and/or OpenTF scripts are just for end-user convenience.
+The Apache 2.0 License is only for the scripts.**

 For now, we have supported the following cloud vendors, and we welcome everyone to contribute supports for more cloud vendors: